LewisIsWorking/PathWarsWiki/Writerside/topics/Campaign-1-doomsday-funtime-201-plus.md

 ## Session 214.
 2024 June 8th Saturday + 4710 AR, 26th Arodus. + Junima rescue part 2.

-Now doing a wyvern quest.
+Now in the middle of the wyvern quest.

 12:00 → 1 hour spent in the blackrock inn → 13:00.
 13:00 → 2 hours spent wyvern hunting = 14:00.